 In response, Turkey launched military and police operations at home and abroad to prevent further attacks.

 Since 2016, several Turkish cross-border operations in northwestern Syria have liberated the region from YPG/PKK and Daesh terrorists, making it possible for Syrians who fled the violence to return home.

-Under the motion, parliament would also extend the deployment of Turkish troops in Lebanon for another year as part of a UN interim force.
+Under the motion, Turkish lawmakers will also discuss whether to extend the deployment of troops in Lebanon for another year as part of a UN interim force.

-The term of Turkish soldiers in the United Nations Interim Force in Lebanon, also known as UNIFIL, would be extended until Oct.
-30, 2021.
+The term of Turkish soldiers in the UN Interim Force in Lebanon, also known as UNIFIL, would be extended until Oct.
+30, 2022.